Ground Equipment Facility QRC

 Ground Equipment Facility QRC (FUDS C03PA046300: "Benton Air Force Communications Annex") is an FAA radar station that was part of a Cold War SAGE radar station (Benton Air Force Station, call sign: Oppose) for aircraft control and warning "from Massachusetts to southern Virginia, and as far out to sea as possible."
 Benton AFS was also the first operational "regional data processing center" for the GE 477L Nuclear Detection and Reporting System.

 The FAA facility and the larger area of the former Air Force Station are part of Ricketts Glen State Park.

 History

-The 648th Aircraft Control and Warning Squadron was activated on 30 April 1948 at Pine Camp, New York (which became operational June 1950 as the 655th AC&WS's Lashup station L-6.
+The 648th Aircraft Control and Warning Squadron was activated on 30 April 1948 at Pine Camp in upstate New York, as the 655th AC&WS's Lashup station L-6.
 The 648th AC&WS transferred in December 1949 to Indiantown Gap Army Installation (AIN) and c.
 1 January 1951 began operations at the initial site with a General Electric AN/CPS-6B radar scanner.
 Site construction on 98 acre had begun in 1950 and was completed September 21, 1951.
 On September 21, 1951, the last of the 658th personnel arrived at the site from Fort Indiantown Gap.
 The radar and operations moved to Ricketts Glen State Park, Pennsylvania, by 1 February 1952.